 Making Tax Digital

-Making Tax Digital does exactly what it says on the tin: by 2020, all taxpayers, both individuals and businesses, will have an online account where they can update their details and pay their tax liabilities online.
+Making Tax Digital (MTD) is a new UK tax system that means by 2020 all taxpayers, both individuals and businesses, will have an online account where they can update their details and pay their tax liabilities online.

 - no more paper tax returns

 - all of your tax information in one place